 It is important to only consume the recommended intake of iodine, which is 150mcg (6).
 If the area around your neck starts to swell and you start to lose weight, you may need to speak to your doctor.

 Another concern with consuming seaweed is the fact that the seaweed may absorb heavy metals during its time in the water.
 Thus regular consumption of seaweed may increase the risk of these metals entering your body.
 That being said, it is advisable that you only purchase organic seaweed as they will likely contain lower levels of these metals.

 Want To Know More?

-Seaweed is a common staple in Asian cushiness and it’s rich in a number of vital nutrients.
+Seaweed is a common staple in Asian cuisine and it’s rich in a number of vital nutrients.
 That being said, there’s another green vegetable that’s just as healthy but is seemingly not getting any attention.
-Click here for more on the leafy green plant that is mchicha.
+Click here for more on the leafy green plant mchicha.